How much force is needed to cause a bleed on the brain?

 Could birth be responsible for the bleeding?

-During proceedings involving non-accidental injury, where all medical conditions for subdural haemorrhages (SDH) have been excluded, the remaining cause is trauma.
+During proceedings involving non-accidental injury, where all relevant medical conditions for subdural haemorrhages (SDH) have been excluded, the remaining cause is trauma.
 With a baby, trauma can only be one of three things – birth injury, accidental injury or non-accidental injury.

-It is clearly very difficult to research the force needed to cause intracranial bleeding as it would be unethical and dangerous to experiment on children.
-Animals and models are not accurate representations.
-However, there have been three important research papers published over the years, particularly one quite recently which demonstrated that SDH occurs much more commonly at birth than was once believed.
-It concluded that in fact 46% of babies are born with a SDH.
+This paper concluded that in fact 46% of babies are born with a SDH.
 This is an incredibly high figure considering that not so long ago experts were of the opinion that birth would only very rarely cause a SDH and then only if it was a traumatic birth.
 In fact, the 46% covers all modes of delivery, including caesarean section (where there is seemingly very little force).
 Of these 46%, most SDHs had resolved within 1 month and all of them within 3 months.